- Product: 360 Link

 - The layout of custom links in the Sidebar Helper frame is more vertical (to fit within the narrow frame), so you may wish to review how your links display in case changes are desired.
 You might also find that links are no longer needed in the context of the sidebar.
 By adding &newUI=1clickwsidebar to a legacy 360 Link URL, you can see how the same page would display in the new interface with the Sidebar Helper frame.
 You can also accomplish this by setting up a browser bookmark tool.
 For full details about previewing 360 Link, see Previewing Changes You Make in 360 Link with IEDL.

-- Changes to your existing custom links can be made by using the Legacy 360 Link customization form or by using the Support Portal option at the top of the Support Center.
+- Changes to your existing custom links can be made by opening a case in the Support Portal.

 - Google Scholar